 - Repositories: Instead of downloading installers from a website, Linux software is usually found in a repository.
 Repositories are large collections of packages that you may access and download as needed.
-Linux App Stores provide software from repositories in an experience similar to what you encounter on Android and iOS.
-More traditional tools are known as package managers.
-You can also download software via the command line.
+Linux app stores provide software in a way akin to Android and iOS, while more traditional tools are known as package managers.

 - Distributions: A distribution is a collection of software packaged in a way that provides a functioning operating system, along with the accompanying community and repositories.

 Ubuntu and Debian are both Linux distributions, and Ubuntu uses the same DEB package format as Debian, though software isn’t always compatible between the two.
 Ubuntu provides its own repositories, but it mostly fills them with packages from Debian.

 Ubuntu comes in many forms.
 The default desktop utilizes the GNOME desktop environment.
 There are different “flavors” that use different desktop environments.
 Kubuntu, for example, uses the KDE Plasma desktop.
 Xubuntu uses a different interface known as Xfce.

 Canonical doesn’t work on these variants, but it does host them and all of their software.
 They use the same repositories as the default Ubuntu desktop.